 ‘I am driven by the opportunity to translate high-quality research into policy initiatives that support meaningful improvements in population health.’

-Taylor has extensive academic experience and has also worked in the pharmaceutical industry.
+She has extensive academic experience and has also worked in the pharmaceutical industry.

-She holds an MSc in Public Health from the University of Southampton.
+Along with her PhD, Taylor holds an MSc in Public Health from the University of Southampton.
 As an undergraduate, she completed a BS in Biology and a BA in Spanish concurrently at Azusa Pacific University in California, USA.